 The ACLR is the ratio of the filtered mean power centered on the assigned channel frequency to the filtered mean power centered on an adjacent channel frequency.
-This example performs ACLR measurements for a NR downlink waveform, as defined in TS 38.104 Section 6.6.3.
+This example performs ACLR measurements for an NR downlink waveform, as defined in TS 38.104 Section 6.6.3.
 To model the effect of out-of-band spectral emissions, the example applies spectral regrowth on an oversampled waveform by using a high power amplifier (HPA) model.

 Use the MATLAB class hNRReferenceWaveformGenerator to generate 5G NR-TMs for FR1 and FR2.
 You can generate the NR-TM waveforms by specifying these parameters:

 For more information, see the 5G NR-TM and FRC Waveform Generation example.

 % Select the NR-TM waveform parameters nrtm = "NR-FR1-TM1.2"; % NR-TM name and properties bw = "20MHz"; % Channel bandwidth scs = "15kHz"; % Subcarrier spacing dm = "FDD"; % Duplexing mode % Create generator object for the above NR-TM tmWaveGen = hNRReferenceWaveformGenerator(nrtm,bw,scs,dm); % Select no windowing to highlight impact of filtering on ACLR tmWaveGen = makeConfigWritable(tmWaveGen); tmWaveGen.Config.Windowing = 0; % Generate waveform [tmWaveform,tmWaveInfo] = generateWaveform(tmWaveGen); samplingRate = tmWaveInfo.Info.SamplingRate; % Waveform sampling rate (Hz) % Visualize the associated PRB and subcarrier resource grids displayResourceGrid(tmWaveGen);